 The TWU IRB provides training through the Collaborative Institutional Training Initiative (CITI), see link below.
 Effective September 26, 2018, NIH no longer provides this training so all renewals and new training must be completed through CITI; training certificates from NIH that are less than three years old will still be accepted.
 Researchers should verify with the IRB prior to protocol submission whether training certificates from other sources will be approved.

-Once the training certificate has been been completed, the certificate must be placed on file with the IRB.
-This can be done via email to firstname.lastname@example.org (for Denton and Dallas researchers) and email@example.com (for Houston researchers).
+Once the training certificate has been been completed, the certificate must emailed to email@example.com.
 Researchers will be notified when training is about to expire and can update their training at any time.